hainam-nguyen/markdown/README.md

-# Ansible playbook for Rabbitmq installation on Debian/Ubuntu
+# Rabbitmq installation on Debian/Ubuntu

 -------------------------------------------------------------------------------------------------------------
 ## How to use: